 In the lab Jan-Sept 2017

-Currently PhD candidate at NUI Galway, IE
+PhD candidate at UNiversity of Galway Galway, IE

 Melania Eva Zanchetta, Postdoc